 36. This Natural Sleep Aid That's Made With Melatonin

 Lying awake when you know you have to get up in the morning is the worst — and waking up after only three hours of sleep is almost as bad.
 Thankfully, this natural formula is here to help.
 It's not just melatonin, either; it's a combination of supplements that address all the causes of sleeplessness.
-Some of those ingredients include amino acids and berry extracts that help combat fatigue and withdraw caffeine.
 Ask your doctor before adding this supplement to your routine at night.